openmm/openmm/devtools/CI-README.md

 - Installs CUDA with the Nvidia installers using `devtools/ci/gh-actions/scripts/install_cuda.bat`, which requires an environment variable `CUDA_VERSION`, exported from the corresponding matrix entry.
 Again, this only runs if `matrix.cuda-version` is not empty.
 - Everything else is the same.

-### PowerPC & ARM

-- Part of the `docker` pipeline.
-- These run on a Docker image on top of `ubuntu-latest`.
-The Docker image itself depends on the architecture chosen (ppc64le, aarch64) and what CUDA version we want.
-These are provided by Conda Forge, so they have `conda` preinstalled and ready to go.
-- Since it's a different architecture, we need to configure QEMU first.
-This is done automatically with a Docker image, mimicking what Conda Forge does.
-- We start the Docker image.
-The working directory (`$GITHUB_WORKSPACE`) is mounted with read/write permissions on `/home/conda/workspace`, so we can communicate back with the host using files, and also use CCache.
-- The Docker image will run `devtools/ci/gh-actions/scripts/run_steps_inside_docker_image.sh`.
-This script mostly does what you saw for Linux x64, with some differences:
-  - We don't need to install CUDA or setup Miniconda, because they are preinstalled in the Docker image.
-  - We patch some dependencies from the environment file because they are not available for this architecture.
-To save one conda environment solve, we also patch the Python version in the environment file.
-  - These images don't come with a system compiler, so we specify one in the matrix configuration:
-    - If `compilers` contains a value that starts with `devtoolset-`, we understand we want a CentOS devtoolse.
-So far, we specify `devtoolset-7`.
-    - If `compilers` is any other thing, we understand that's a (space-separated series of) Conda packages.
-Since Conda Forge provides a metapackage named `compilers` that will install all of them for the current platform, we use that one.
-That's why some entries have a `compilers: compilers` entry.
-  - Everything else runs as usual.
-- Do note that the whole Docker run is a single GitHub Actions step, so it's not as visually appealing.
-I tried my best to group the commands with the `::group::` syntax so it's easier to follow, but it's not the same.
-- If the script runs successfully, it will create an empty file.
-We test for existence after the Docker run to make sure.

-> Note: Since these use software emulation, they are really slow.
-Still, they can run successfully within the 6h GHA provides.
-If GHA upgrades to better CI machines with hardware based virtualization, they might be able to run with close-to-native performance.

 ### Docs

 This is a Linux-x64 pipeline optimized for building the documentation only.
 It's provided as a separate entry because I didn't want to overcomplicate the `if:` logic in the `unix` pipeline.
 It's essentially the same, but: